FAQs & T&Cs

 I'm a student at University of the Arts London, can I be reimbursed for my entry fees?

 You're in luck!
-All current students at University of the Arts London (UAL) are entitled to claim reimbursement for their entry fees for The Cass Art Prize 2024, through Arts Students' Union (Arts SU).
-This applies to applicants entering singular and multiple works into The Students Award in The Cass Art Prize 2024.
-This offer is valid from 12th March 2024 to 20th May 2024 on a first-come, first-served basis, although this offer can be withdrawn at any time by Arts SU without prior warning.
-To redeem your reimbursement, proof of student status (UAL student ID number) along with proof of entry to The Cass Art Prize 2024 must be emailed to The Arts Programme Manager, Arts SU at artsprogramme@su.arts.ac.uk by 12pm/midday, Friday 31st May 2024.
+All current students at University of the Arts London (UAL) are entitled to apply for a reimbursement for their entry fees for The Cass Art Prize 2025, through Arts Students' Union (Arts SU).
+This applies to applicants entering singular and multiple works into The Students Award in The Cass Art Prize 2025.
+This offer is valid from 4th March 2024 to 13th May 2025.
+As funds are limited, this is on a first-come, first-served basis, although this offer can be withdrawn at any time by Arts SU without prior warning.
+To redeem your reimbursement, proof of student status (UAL student ID number) along with proof of entry to The Cass Art Prize 2025 must be emailed to The Arts Programme Manager, Arts SU at artsprogramme@su.arts.ac.uk by 12pm/midday, Friday 30th May 2025.

 Artwork Guidelines & Criteria